 which results in

-From this we conclude that about 77% of the variability is described by our model factors.
+From this, we conclude that about 77% of the variability is described by our model factors.
 The adequacy of the underlying model should be checked before the adoption of conclusions.
-Figure below gives a normal plot of the residuals and a plot of residuals versus the fitted values for the analysis of variance analysis.
+The figure below gives a normal plot of the residuals and a plot of residuals versus the fitted values for the analysis of variance analysis.
 The normal probability plot of the residuals does not reveal anything of particular concern.
 The residual plot of residuals versus fitted values seems to indicate a mild tendency for the variance of the residuals to increase as battery life increases.
 The residual plots of battery type and temperature seem to indicate that material type 1 and low temperature might have more variability.
 However, these problems, in general, do not appear to be large enough to have a dramatic impact on the analysis and conclusions.

 ANOVA Table for an A x B Factorial Experiment